 In a new Stanford Medicine study that we wrote about yesterday, Williams and colleagues were able to analyze patients' brain function and personal history to predict with 80 percent accuracy whether antidepressants would be helpful.
 This is a potential game changer in tailoring treatments specifically to patients: As Williams points out, treatment with medication can be hit-or-miss these days, and the result of treatment failures is devastating not only to the patient but to society as well.

 I spoke to Williams for my latest 1:2:1 podcast about this study and also about the future of breakthroughs in neuroscience.
 She's greatly optimistic that we're entering an era in brain research that will produce significant results and perhaps alter the devastation of depression and anxiety disorders, two of the most significant psychiatric illnesses around the globe.

 Previously: Using brain scans and personal history to predict best antidepressant choice and Stanford brain scientist's quest to personalize mental-health care

-Photo in featured entry box by Leslie Williamson
+Photo by Leslie Williamson